VinceX2/Mineria_Datos/Unidad2/Practicas/Practica2/readme.md

 y_pred
 ```

-At this point, we're almost finish with the algorithm but first we need to show the data in a visual way using the library ggplot() to generate an graphic.
+At this point, we're almost finished with the algorithm but first we need to show the data in a visual way using the library ggplot() to generate an graphic.

 ```r
 ggplot() +